Table of Contents

 Treatment for C-PTSD requires a multi-modal approach due to its complex origins and features.
 The complex PTSD recovery stages provide a guide to treating the condition.
 The first step is to remove the source or sources of the trauma and/or abuse, and to receive protection.
 Placement into a supportive treatment environment will teach the individual to let go of the things they cannot control, and aid in mourning what has been lost as a result of the traumatic events.

 Individual therapy will assist in helping the victim achieve small, measured accomplishments, with validation for these successes.
 Counseling should promote self-discovery and self-regulation, as well as to assist in repairing relationships.
-Some of the treatment modalities used to treat C-PTSD are dialectical behavior therapy (DBT), cognitive behavioral therapy (CBT), psychodynamic therapy, eye movement desensitization and reprocessing (EMDR), internal family systems therapy, and experiential and emotionally focused therapy.
+Some of the treatment modalities used to treat C-PTSD include:

-The Treatment Specialist will locate a Complex PTSD Treatment Centers
+The Treatment Specialist offers resources for Complex PTSD Treatment Centers and Residential Retreats

 How to Help Someone With Complex PTSD

 For those who struggle with C-PTSD life is nearly unbearable.
 The confusion that has resulted from distorted attachment bonds can lead to a dysfunctional connection between pain and love.
 Finding expert complex post traumatic stress disorder recovery will provide compassionate therapeutic for those who suffer with this mental health condition.
-For more information about getting help for C-PTSD, please call The Treatment Specialist today at (866) 644-7911.
+Learn about surviving to thriving and get more information about getting help for C-PTSD, please call (866) 644-7911.